deshmukh-ajinkya/quickstart/README.md

 - codebase for start with your new react project with pre-configured necessary boilerplate code

+# How To Setup
+- Clone repository
+- Upadte name of your project in package.json
+- Install packages with npm i

 # Features

 | Name          | Description                                                             |